mbivert/b.sh/README.md

 # Description
-This is a static generator for a blog writting in shell, uploaded for archival rather than for being really useful/continued.
+This is a static generator for a blog written in shell, uploaded for archival rather than for being really useful to others, continued or even optimized/cleaned.

 Check `articles/blog.{fr,en}` for a full description.
 French is the reference version (english seems to be missing the part